 What’s missing is fulfillment.

 That may come as a surprise.
-You may never have imagined that fulfillment is something you would need to be concerned about after you retire.
-Perhaps you thought retirement was supposed to be endless days of leisure, pleasure, and relaxation.
-That may be fun and therapeutic for the first few months after you stop working, but it will ultimately become boring and unfulfilling.
+You may never have imagined that fulfillment would be something you needed to be concerned about after you retire.
+After all, isn’t retirement supposed to be endless days of leisure, pleasure, and relaxation?

 Retirement offers you the best opportunity of your lifetime to find fulfillment by doing what matters most to you.